 Forget-Sadness-Grass was placed on CBC Books' "Watch" list for Fall 2022 --https://www.cbc.ca/books/forget-sadness-grass-1.6567738?__vfz=medium%3Dsharebar

 ABOUT THE POET

-  You’ll also find new poetry at the following websites and blogs:
+You’ll find new poetry in the following journals, anthologies, websites and blogs:

 Vallum, The Fiddlehead, Exile Magazine, Event, Accenti Magazine, Devour: Art & Lit Canada, Hill Spirits Anthologies (ed.
 Susan Stratham & Felicity Sidnell Reid), Poetry Present (ed.
 Jessica Outram), Voices of Quebec (ed.
 Carolyn Van Der Meer)

 Translations of my poems appear in:

 Italian: A filo doppio, ed.
 Francesco Lorriggio

 German: Gedichte fur eine neue Welt, ed.
 Helmbrecht Breuning & Susanne Opperman